Cluster Articles Cannibalize Each Other's Keywords

 1. Multiple articles share near-identical titles / H1s

-“How to use Claude API,” “Claude API guide,” “Using Claude API in 2026” — these read like one article rewritten three times.
-Google can’t tell which is the answer; it shows whichever appeals to a query that day.
+“How to use Claude API,” “Claude API guide,” “Using Claude API in 2026” read like one article rewritten three times.
+Google can’t tell which is the answer, so it shows whichever appeals to a query that day.

-How to spot it: List your titles; group by topic.
-Three+ titles in the same group = cannibalization risk.
+How to spot it: list your titles and group by topic.
+Three or more titles in one group is a cannibalization risk.

 2. No internal linking concentrates authority on a pillar

 Each article links to whatever the author remembered.
-No deliberate pillar means no page gets the lion’s share of internal links.
-Authority spreads thin.
+With no deliberate pillar, no page gets the lion’s share of internal links and authority spreads thin.

-How to spot it: Run an internal-link audit.
-If your “Claude API” articles all have similar inbound counts (no clear leader), authority is fragmented.
+How to spot it: run an internal-link audit.
+If your “Claude API” articles all have similar inbound counts with no clear leader, authority is fragmented.

 3. Unique intent per article was never designed

 You wrote three articles assuming each would find its own audience.
-Reality: they all target the same intent (“learn Claude API”).
+In reality they all target the same intent (“learn Claude API”).
 The differentiation existed only in your head.

-How to spot it: For each article, write down its query intent in one sentence.
-If three articles’ intent sentences are paraphrases of each other, intent design failed.
+How to spot it: for each article, write its query intent in one sentence.
+If three intent sentences are paraphrases of each other, intent design failed.

-4. Search Console shows the three pages on the same queries
+4. Search Console shows the pages on the same queries

 Look at the actual data: